Small-town Minnesota practices social distancing, but it's hard to do

 He felt lucky that his community was supportive, he said.

-Herzog got teary-eyed when he produced a hand-scrawled small envelope addressed to him at the restaurant.
+Herzog got teary-eyed when he produced a small envelope addressed to him at the restaurant.

-There was no return address.
 Inside was $300 cash and a sticky note that read: “It’s not much but I hope this helps.”

 His voice cracked.